carbonetes/kubectl-carbonetes-scan/README.md

 $ kubectl krew install carbonetes-scan
 ```

-You can verify the installation using the commands `kubectl krew list` to see the list of install plugins or `kubectl carbonetes-scan --version` to see the version of the installed `kubectl-carbonetes-scan`.
+You can verify the installation using the commands `kubectl krew list` to see the list of installed plugins or `kubectl carbonetes-scan --version` to see the version of the installed `kubectl-carbonetes-scan`.

 ## :email: Support
 To help with this plugin, or have an issue or feature request, please contact: [eng@carbonetes.com](eng@carbonetes.com)